Arinze-BioX/NanoSeq/README.md

 singularity pull docker://arinzeokafor/nanoseq:1.0.2
 ```
 Of course, this would require locally installing whatever software is being used to pull the image and run the container.
 I used singularity=3.9.8.

 3. Modify the pipeline as follows:
     a. modify the snakemake_pipeline/config_file.yaml file to ensure the variables point to the correct directories in your local system
     b. modify the snakemake_pipeline/slurm_singularity/config.yaml file according to the job scheduler you intend to use for parallel processing.
+Also install the necessary snakemake plug-ins to parallelize the pipeline or run on hpc.
 I used slurm.
     c. modify the snakemake_pipeline/samples.json file to include your desired input file paths.
 4. Run the run_snake.sh (after making it executable) file from within the cloned parent NanoSeq directory.